Joaocstt/front-loja-vuejs/README.md

-# Projeto Vue.js com Integração de API Flask
+# Vue.js Project with Flask API Integration

 This template should help get you started developing with Vue 3 in Vite.